Visa Intelligent Commerce for AI Agents: Authentication, Tokens, and Payments

 1. AI is Already Shopping

-Visa and industry data suggest a growing share of commerce signals now originate from AI agent activity, with agents handling product discovery, comparisons, and price evaluations ahead of transaction execution.
+Visa and industry data suggest a growing share of commerce signals now originate from AI agent activity, with agents handling product discovery, comparisons, and price evaluations before transaction execution.

 Without infrastructure that supports secure agent-initiated transactions, merchants risk losing conversions at the moment of purchase.